ycheng5948/NeRF_automation_tool/README.md

 # NeRF_automation_tool<br/>
-A personal project of creating a python tool to speed up the process of preparing input images for colmap camera detection and Instant-NeRF training.
+A personal project of creating a Python tool to speed up the process of preparing input images for colmap camera detection and Instant-NeRF training.

 ![GUI](https://github.com/user-attachments/assets/0dd569ba-02c0-40f0-a55c-1f7fe29dad44)

 ## Synopsis
 By using the [Fast Fourier Transform](https://pyimagesearch.com/2020/06/15/opencv-fast-fourier-transform-fft-for-blur-detection-in-images-and-video-streams/) the motion blur in each image can be quantified.<br/>
-After comparing the results of using <ins>**Variation of Laplacian**</ins> with that of <ins>**Fast Fourier Transform**</ins>, the latter produces a more accurate blurriness for images extract from videos.<br/>
+After comparing the results of using <ins>**Variation of Laplacian**</ins> with that of <ins>**Fast Fourier Transform**</ins>, the latter produces a more accurate blurriness for images extracted from videos.<br/>
 Since the images can be taken on various devices/by different persons(professional or not); it's impossible to set a fixed threshold to determine if a given image is blurry or not.
 Thus, the threshold is determined by the given set of images' blurriness mean and standard deviation(σ).
 ```
 Threshold = Mean - Standard deviation